IBM/paxapi/source/index.html.md

 ## Report issues

-Any issues or errors related to the Planning Analytics for Microsoft Excel API documentation can be reported in GitHub (https://github.com/IBM/paxapi/issues).
+Any issues or errors related to the Planning Analytics for Microsoft Excel API documentation can be reported in [GitHub](https://github.com/IBM/paxapi/issues).

-To report any issues or errors related to Planning Analytics for Microsoft Excel API features or functionality, use the IBM Planning Analytics Community (https://community.ibm.com/community/user/businessanalytics/communities/community-home?CommunityKey=8fde0600-e22b-4178-acf5-bf4eda43146b).
+To report any issues or errors related to Planning Analytics for Microsoft Excel API features or functionality, use the [IBM Planning Analytics Community](https://community.ibm.com/community/user/businessanalytics/communities/community-home?CommunityKey=8fde0600-e22b-4178-acf5-bf4eda43146b).